Procedures to follow in the event of an employee work related incident are listed below.

 First Report of Injury Form

 Effective February 1, 2005, the First Report of Injury form needs to be filed electronically at the HR Self-Service site within 24 hours of the incident.
+(This form is located within Self-Service under the Personnel tab, Benefits, Workers Compensation - First Report of Injury.)
 Any employee on campus may complete a First Report of Injury.
 Once the report is submitted to the UI Benefits Office, automatic e-mail notifications will be sent to the injured employee, their supervisor, and the HR Unit Representative.

 Required Departmental Notifications